VasiliyMatr/ASM/T06HASH/readme.md

 Works ~ 1.5 times faster now

-Then i've checked profile info for last time:
+Then I've checked profile info for last time:

 ![](data/fourtProfile.png)

-As we can see, all most slow funcs are optimized now, the only place, that can be optimized is that cycle:
+As we can see, all slowest funcs are optimized now, the only place, that can be optimized is that cycle:

 ```c++